-If you’re using a box mod, that has to be removed before you can take a vape pen on a plane.
+If you’re using a box mod, that and your batteries have to be removed before you can take a vape pen on a plane.
 You can even carry mods and batteries in your pockets when you board a plane but they’ll be subject to the same inspection as anything in your pockets.
 A high-quality carrying case for vape kits can come in handy for bringing your batteries and mods onto the plane with you.

-This should come as no surprise but you are not permitted to vape on a plane even though you can bring a vape on a plane.
+This should come as no surprise but you are not permitted to actually vape on a plane even though you can bring a vape on a plane.
 The main reason you can’t expect to blow clouds among the clouds has to do with the battery being considered a potential fire hazard.
 Airlines want to make sure you keep your batteries well separated from your vape devices to prevent any unforeseen circumstances of a fiery nature.
 In the event that you have a fully disassembled vape pen on you and decide to sneak away to the bathroom for a quick puff, you could actually set off the ultra-sensitive smoke alarms with which planes are specially equipped.
 While sometimes a tackle from an air marshal seems like a reasonable risk to take for a quick puff, it’s definitely not worth it.
 Also, it’s straight up against federal law.
 So can you take a vape on a plane?
 Yes.
 But can you vape on a plane?
 Absolutely not.

 Since these are just the TSA and airline rules, it pays to familiarize yourself with the laws of your destination.
 This is especially true when traveling internationally.
 Not all countries are vape friendly and it would be a shame to make it through a 13-hour trip only to have your vape pen confiscated at the destination or even find yourself promptly put back on a plane home.
 And while a lot of the vape devices that we discuss on this blog are 420-friendly, the airlines are definitely not.
-If you’re packing concentrates as opposed to e-juice, you will likely be running into some trouble.
-The friendly skies are mostly friendly to vaporizers too.
-If you follow the above rules and research the e-cig laws and restrictions of your destination, you should be puffing on plumes again in no time.
+If you’re packing concentrates as opposed to e-juice, you will likely run into some trouble.
+But if you follow the above rules and research the e-cig laws and restrictions of your destination, you should be puffing on plumes again in no time.
 If you don’t want to deal with the rules, you can always sink a bit of cash into a disposable vaporizer.
 That way, if it should get confiscated or damaged, it’s no big loss.
 But people are traveling with vape devices every day without incident and there’s no reason why you shouldn’t enjoy the same freedom in your travels.
 Long story short: Don’t be afraid to travel with your vape, be careful with what kind of e-juice you bring, and don’t vape on plane trips.